 Most sectors of the UK market for domestic appliances are mature, with very high levels of ownership.
-Ownership of fridge freezers, fridges or freezers and of washing machines is near universal at 96-97% of homes; with microwaves only slightly behind at 92%.
+Ownership of fridge-freezers, fridges or freezers and of washing machines is near universal at 91-96% of homes.

-The market is now focused on replacement products.
+The market is now focused on replacement products (83% of all new purchases are replacements – of this, 53% are due to appliance breakdown).
 This is largely driven by buyers moving home.
 Other reasons may be changing needs, for example having children; a desire to change the look of the kitchen; the arrival of innovations; or increasingly concerns about energy and water efficiency.

-Research undertaken as part of our Time to Change Campaign for example showed that replacing a 20 year old fridge freezer with a new A+ model saved the owner £100 a year and almost three quarters of a ton of CO2 emissions.
+Research undertaken as part of our Time to Change Campaign, in 2011, for example showed that replacing a 20 year old fridge freezer with a new A+ model saved the owner £100 a year and almost three quarters of a ton of CO2 emissions.